-Take care not to touch or allow metal objects, such as coins or key rings, to contact or short-circuit in the charging jack terminals.
+Take care not to touch metallic objects, such as coins or key rings, or allow them to contact or short-circuit the charging jack terminals.

 Never puncture the surface of the phone with sharp objects.

 Connection to a Car

 Seek professional advice when connecting a phone interface to the vehicle electrical system.